 If you commission or conduct market research, then this post is a must-read.
-It shares ten important reasons I have learned over the years for NOT doing research, but which are unfortunately still prevalent today.
+It shares ten important reasons I have learnt over the years for NOT running a market research project, but which are unfortunately still prevalent today.
 Which, if any, are you guilty of?
 Leave your comments below – I dare you!

 #1.
 WHEN THE ISSUE / OPPORTUNITY IS NOT CLEAR AND THE OBJECTIVES ARE NOT WELL DEFINED

 Most organisations will have a briefing of some sort, written or oral, for each piece of research that is required.
 It usually includes the background to and the objectives of the project.
 These should be specified in terms of the opportunity or issue identified, as well as the relevant information and data already gathered and analysed.

 If the briefing doesn’t include these basic elements, it might mean that someone wants to know or understand something and just thought research could quickly provide them with the answers.
 Wrong!
 The best studies come from a thorough situation analysis which should include a complete review of all current knowledge and past research findings.The best MR studies come from a thorough situation analysis which should include a complete review of all current knowledge & past research findings. #MRX #CustomerUnderstanding Click To Tweet

 #2.
 WHEN THE COST WOULD EXCEED THE VALUE OF DOING THE RESEARCH

 Following on from the above point, when requesting a study, if the objectives are well defined, then the decisions and actions resulting from the findings should be clear.
 If they are, then the expected benefit of the information to be gathered will be evident.